how avocado oil benefits hair

 Avocado Oil Deep Conditioner

 If you like to make your own deep conditioning treatments like I do then you can use avocado oil in my aloe vera mask or my whipped shea butter deep conditioner.
-You can also purchase store-bought avocado deep conditioners like this one.

 Avocado Oil Moisturizer